Dodelidoo-Labs/sonobarr/CONTRIBUTING.md

 ## Attribution and Changelog

 Maintainers curate release notes and changelog entries.
 If you want explicit credit text, include your preferred attribution in the pull request description.
+Contributors will always be attributed in changelog and release notes.

 ## AI-Assisted Contributions